 Throughout her career, Saskia Lavrijssen has specialized in EU law, competition law, economic regulation, energy law, law and technology, constitutional and administrative law and issues of good market governance.

-Saskia Lavrijsen teaches the courses "Competition law" and "Innovation and Regulation"
+Saskia Lavrijsen is responsible for the course "Innovation and Regulation"

 Saskia cooperates with European and national authorities, such as the European Commission, the Ministry of Economic Affairs, the Consumer and Markets Authority, the Dutch Association for Energy, Water and the Environment, and regional and local authorities regarding governance and regulation issues in the energy sector.
 She regularly presents her work at international and national events.
 She was one of the speakers at a public debate organized by the Dutch national newspaper NRC Handelsblad.
 She spoke at the OECD and the European Commission.
 She was also invited as an expert to the House of Parliament to reflect on the draft climate agreement.
 Saskia Lavrijssen became associate board member of De Energie Cooperatie Oisterwijk in 2019 ( https://dec-oisterwijk.nl/).
 In 2020 she became member of the supervisory board of Berenschot.